 There are many resources online that you can look through for insight to assist you & your child in communicating effectively about mental illness.

 Children are very perceptive and sensitive to what is going on with their parents and caregivers.
 They are keen observers and will make sense of what they observe and then come to their own conclusions.

 When considering talking to your child, you could put yourself in their shoes and consider the situation from their viewpoint.
 What are those things that they noticed about your symptoms, and how might they make sense of them?

 You can discuss this with your partner or any other person that you find supportive such as a family member, a friend or a psychologist.
 This is best done with someone who understands you and or your child well.
-As discussed above also think about your child's age and temperament, how they have responded during periods of your unwellness and your relationship with your child.
+As discussed above also think about your child’s age and temperament.
+Think about how they have responded during periods of your unwellness and your relationship with your child.